tableau/connector-plugin-sdk/docs/package-sign.md

 (.venv) D:\connector-plugin-sdk\connector-packager>keytool -genkey -alias test1year -keystore test1yearkeystore.jks -validity 365
 ```

+The default password for keystore is changeit.
 For more information about keytool arguments, see the Java Documentation about [keytool](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html) on the Oracle website.